 How To Export Or Import To Kenya

 Kenya is East Africa’s main exporter / importer and the largest economy.
 This beautiful country’s economic success is thriving through a strong private sector that developed under market-friendly policies, hailed as the region’s most vibrant and dynamic.
-Kenya’s economy is at a take-off and so are logistic firms such as Siggol Logistics Company.
+Kenya’s economy is at a take-off and so are logistic firms such as Siggol Logistics.

 Kenya has a concrete plan for future advancement (‘Vision 2030’) and a strong focus on technology development, Agriculture, manufacturing, healthcare, and infrastructure construction.
 With this plan, Kenya offers promising prospects for exporters from around the world to trade with Kenya & East Africa.

 To export to Kenya, you will need to get the following documents.
-Note: Siggol Logistics Company can and will help you in all your exporting needs to Kenya, clear your goods and transport to your designated place.
+Note: Siggol Logistics can and will help you in all your exporting needs to Kenya, clear your goods and transport to your designated place.
 Here are the documents you’ll need to export to Kenya:

 CERTIFICATE OF ORIGIN